cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 During development of an operator a developer should have a clear understanding of how it will work and interface within Kubernetes.
-As you shift from development to publishing your work, your users should also have a clear understanding of what your operator does, and how.
+As you shift from development to publishing your work, your users should also have a clear understanding of what the operator does, and how.

 You've written something you're proud of, but think of this from the end user's point of view: Why should they trust you and your